pherde/pherde-blog/content/posts/ansible-a-beginners-tutorial.md

 To get started, let's make a playbook that will just run one command in vm1, in this case the date command.

-Creat a file called playbook.yaml and put the following content:
+Create a file called `playbook.yaml` and put the following content:

 ```yaml
 - name: 'Execute a date command on vm1'